RP@P Land Acknowledgement

 Our Responsibilities to be in Right Relationships

 Take a moment to consider your relationship to this land.
 Are you native to this place?
 Are you descended from early colonists?
 Enslaved African people?
 Later immigrants?
-Are you and immigrant yourself?
+Are you an immigrant yourself?
 Whatever your origins, we all live in a settler colonial state that dispossessed Indigenous people of their lands.
-Each of us, in our own ways, reaps the benefits and impacts of that dispossession.
+Each of us, in our own ways, reaps the consequences of that dispossession.
 Let us call to mind the Indigenous histories of this place and think about what it means to live restoratively in this context.
 What actions might each of us take as individuals, and as members of this institution, to be in right relationship with Indigenous peoples, and to recognize Indigenous sovereignties?[4]

 Restorative Justice and Indigenous Peoples